 - Someone is stabbed in the back of the neck.

-Intruder joins a list of home invasion movies in 2016 that includes Intruders, Hangman, Ratter and 13 Cameras.
+Intruder joins a long list of home invasion movies in 2016 that includes; Intruders, Hangman, Ratter and 13 Cameras.
 Sadly Intruder is at the bottom of that list.
-The movie really doesn't add anything new to the home invasion sub-genre.
+The film really doesn't add anything new to the home invasion sub-genre.
 It also lacks scares, suspense, and blood.
-The movie also ends up making no real sense, has a predictable twist and terrible performances.
+The movie even ends up making no real sense, has a predictable twist and terrible performances.
 There isn't much I found to love about Intruder.
 This was strike one for Travis Z.

 Monday, July 18, 2016